Greenwich Park: 15th–18th centuries

 In the 17th century, the park was landscaped, possibly by André Le Nôtre who is known at least to have designed plans for it.
 The public were first allowed into the park during the 18th century.
 Samuel Johnson visited the park in 1763 and commented "Is it not fine?".
-The famous hill upon which the observatory stands was used on public holidays for mass 'tumbling'.
+From 1730 to 1857, around 250,000 Londoners would attend the bi-annual Greenwich fair (held on May Day and Whitsun); Observatory Hill and nearby One Tree Hill were used on public holidays for mass 'tumbling'.

+1800–present day

 In the 1830s a railway was nearly driven through the middle of the lower park on a viaduct but the scheme was defeated by intense local opposition.
-However, the London and Greenwich Railway was later extended beneath the ground via a cut-and-cover tunnel link between Greenwich and Maze Hill which opened in 1878 (the tunnel alignment is on the north side of the northern side of the park's boundary wall, running beneath the gardens of the National Maritime Museum and Queen's House).
+However, the London and Greenwich Railway was later extended beneath the ground via a cut-and-cover tunnel link between Greenwich and Maze Hill which opened in 1878 (the tunnel alignment is on the north side of the park's northern boundary wall, running beneath the gardens of the National Maritime Museum and Queen's House).

 In 1888 the park got a station of its own when Greenwich Park railway station was opened.
 The station was not successful, with most passengers preferring the older Greenwich station, and in 1917 Greenwich Park station and the associated line closed.